08 _ Interaction with the VET Regulator policy and procedure

 • Commencement of delivery in other states or territories.

-The Quality Assurance Consultant is required to notify ASQA by applying for a change of registration through asqanet.
+The General Manager is required to notify ASQA by completing a notification through asqanet.
 Notifications are to be made within 90 calendar days of the changes occurring.

 Significant changes to its operation